d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

                                   media.

+iLO REPOSITORY COMMANDS
+  deletecomp                   - Deletes components/binaries from the iLO
+                                  Repository.
+  downloadcomp                 - Downloads components/binaries from the iLO
+                                  Repository.
+  installset                   - Manages install sets for iLO. listcomp                     - Lists components/binaries from the iLO
+                                  Repository.
+  taskqueue                    - Manages the update task queue for iLO. uploadcomp                   - Upload components/binary to the iLO
+                                  Repository.

 RAW COMMANDS
   rawget                       - This is the raw form of the GET command. rawpost                      - This is the raw form of the POST command.